mklarqvist/positional-popcount/README.md

 These functions compute the novel "positional [population count](https://en.wikipedia.org/wiki/Hamming_weight)" (`pospopcnt`) statistics using fast [SIMD instructions](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions).
 Given a stream of k-bit words, we seek to count the number of set bits in positions 0, 1, 2, ..., k-1.
 This problem is a generalization of the population-count problem where we count the sum total of set bits in a k-bit word

 These functions can be applied to any packed [1-hot](https://en.wikipedia.org/wiki/One-hot) 16-bit primitive, for example in machine learning/deep learning.
-Using large registers (AVX-512), we can achieve ~7 GB/s (~0.7 CPU cycles / int) throughput (3.7 billion 16-bit integers / second or 58 billion one-hot vectors / second).
+Using large registers (AVX-512), we can achieve >13 GB/s (~0.15 CPU cycles / int) throughput (7 billion 16-bit integers / second or 112 billion one-hot vectors / second).

 ### Usage

 Compile the test suite with: `make` and run `./fast_flag_stats`.
 The test suite require `c++11` whereas the example and functions require only `c99`.
-If you run the test suite you **must** set the `MHZ` argument in `main.cpp` to the speed of your processor!
 For more detailed test, see [Instrumented tests (Linux specific)](#instrumented-tests-linux-specific).

 Include `fast_flagstats.h` and `fast_flagstats.c` in your project.
 Then use the wrapper function for `pospopcnt`:
 ```c